-If you have mung beans on the shelves of your supermarket do not pass by!
-As they are a great substitution for almost all kinds of beans (lentils, peas or even chickpeas) and a great side dish by themselves.
+If you have mung beans on the shelves of your supermarket, do not pass by!
+As they are a great substitution for almost all kinds of beans (lentils, peas, or even chickpeas) and a great side dish by themselves.
 You can use mung beans in recipes in two ways pre-cooked or sprouted.
-We will give you a simple recipe that is really easy to follow for making perfect cooked mung beans.
+We will give you a simple recipe that is easy to follow for making perfect cooked mung beans.

 If you want to learn how you can measure mung beans without using scales, follow this link.